tlockhart/neural-network-challenge-1/README.md

 ## Setup

-The Jupyter Notebook for this project is named `student_loads_with_deep_learing.ipynb`.
+The Jupyter Notebook for this project is named `student_loans_with_deep_learning.ipynb`.
 Ensure you have the required dependencies installed before proceeding.

 ### Requirements